Radioiodine (I-131) Therapy

 Diagnostic Tests

 Several diagnostic tests are essential for confirming hyperthyroidism in cats.
 These tests typically include a complete blood count, total T4 levels, urinalysis, and thoracic radiographs.
 Assessing kidney function is particularly important, as many older cats with hyperthyroidism may have concurrent kidney issues that need to be addressed before treatment.
+And, if hyperthyroidism has been going on for a while, the kidneys are particularly sensitive to the effects of hyperthyroidism, so can be damaged from it.
+But, with the increased blood flow to the kidneys, the hyperthyroidism can actually mask that damage.
+The heart is also particularly sensitive to the effects of overproduction of thyroid hormone.

 These diagnostic tests are crucial for both confirming the diagnosis and customizing the treatment plan to the cat’s overall health.
 A complete health assessment allows veterinarians to minimize risks and tailor the treatment strategy for optimal outcomes.